5 healthy and easy meals to make for your children.

 One-pan bakes chicken meal

 If your kids are fans of chicken and you want to get a healthy dinner on the table in a matter of minutes, try this one-pan chicken meal.
-You can season the chicken with olive oil, fresh herbs, and a seasoning blend of dried citrus, herbs, and spices, you will also want to use best salt substitute for high blood pressure to keep this meal as healthy as possible for your little ones.
+You can season the chicken with olive oil, fresh herbs, and a seasoning blend of dried citrus, herbs, and spices, you will also want to use the best salt substitute for high blood pressure to keep this meal as healthy as possible for your little ones.
 Let your kids pick the veggies that you’ll enjoy as side dishes, such as broccoli, cauliflower, Brussels sprouts, baby carrots, or sweet potato sticks.
 Season all the veggies according to your taste and place all the food items in a baking pan.
-Cook the chicken and vegetables for about half an hour or until the chicken are cooked through.
+Cook the chicken and vegetables for about half an hour or until the chicken is cooked through.
 You can take the ingredients right from the pan to the plate.
 This healthy and tasty dinner also makes for easy cleanup.

 Spaghetti with hidden veggies